 The setbacks along Cypress Street, Martin Luther King Jr. Busway and Gross Street for the Luna Parking Garage will meet or exceed existing structures on the respective streets.
 The setback along Baum Boulevard will equal the existing Ford Motor Company building for the proposed Research Building, and the Hillman Cancer Center for the proposed Outpatient Building.
 The setback along Centre Avenue will also equal the Hillman Cancer Center for the Outpatient Building.
-A 0' setback is proposed on all sides for the Center for Innovative Science.
-It is anticipated that the adjacent sidewalk is wide enough to accommodate anticipated pedestrian volumes.
-A 0' setback is also proposed along the Martin Luther King Jr. Busway for the Powerhouse expansion.
+A 0' setback is proposed along the Martin Luther King Jr. Busway and Centre Avenue for the proposed Center for Innovative Science.
+A 0' setback is proposed along the Martin Luther King Jr. Busway for the Powerhouse expansion.
 The inpatient expansion will meet the existing setbacks along Centre Avenue.
 The proposed bridges at Cypress Street and Centre Avenue will require 0' setbacks.